johnperry-math/AoC2023/README.md

 even after visiting the Reddit solutions page gave me some insight.
 I rather like the solution I eventually came up with.

+#### Ada

+As I commented in the source code at one point,

+    --  note that indexing is done relative to First'First and First'Last, --  only one of many reasons why Ada is Awesome.
+    --  leave the zero-based indexing insanity to the compiler!

+#### Rust

+Geez, could Rust use non-0-indexed arrays.
+I spent more than an hour trying to debug the thing, not because I didn't know what the problem was -- bad indexing -- but because I was looking in the wrong place.

 ## Day 13: Point of Incidence

 You are walking thruogh a landscape of rocks and ash!